 Voters will see a familiar article on the ballot this year.
-Like last year, Voters will be asked whether they support increasing the Town of Gray's property tax levy limit to \$810,033 for FY24, as the municipal budget approved under the warrant articles will result in a tax commitment that is greater than that property tax levy limit under a State law.
-This law, which Town Council refers to as "LD1" since it was legislative bill LD1 when it was passed, places a cap on the municipal tax levy over which municipalities are required to have a separate vote to approve the budget.
-The formula for calculating the property tax levy limit was set almost 20 years ago, and has not been adjusted to address the kind of market fluctuations we have all experienced in recent years.
-Because of this requirement, voters will need to approve both the proposed Town budget articles and override of the LD1 limit (Warrant Article 12) for the Town budget to pass.

-That means voting in the affirmative on separate articles on the ballot.
+Like last year, residents will be asked to vote to increase the Town of Gray's property tax levy limit established for FYE 2024 by State law to \$810,033 in the event that the municipal budget approved under the preceding articles will result in a tax commitment that is greater than that property tax levy limit.
+This law, which Town Council refers to as "LD1" since it was legislative bill LD1 when it was passed, places a cap on the municipal tax levy, over which municipalities are required to have a separate vote to approve the budget.
+The formula for calculating the property tax levy limit was set almost 20 years ago.
+Because of this requirement, voters will need to approve both the proposed Town budget and override of the LD1 limit for the Town budget to pass.
+That means voting in the affirmative on two separate articles on the ballot.

-If the "LD1" Article 12 does not receive voter approval, the proposed Town budget will not pass.
+If the LD1 article does not pass voter approval, the Town budget as proposed will not pass.